voidmanee/voidmanee.github.io/about.md

 ## Current Focus

+**Infra / Helpdesk** not very glamorous but I currently work in the public sector.
+I enjoy that it's usually something new every day and I get to help people which is rewarding.

 **Security research** continues to be a primary interest - finding vulnerabilities, understanding attack surfaces, and helping build more secure systems through bug bounty programs and responsible disclosure.

 **Building production systems** that solve real problems, with a particular interest in automation, integration challenges, and systems that work at the intersection of different technology stacks.